-Taxes on different forms of consumer spending provide the second biggest source of revenue for government, with VAT (value added tax) by far the biggest of those.
-In our latest forecast, we expect VAT to raise £136.6 billion in 2019-20 (this measure of VAT excludes refunds of VAT made to certain public sector organisations).
-That would represent 16.8 per cent of all receipts and is equivalent to around £4,800 per household and 6.2 per cent of national income.
+Taxes on different forms of consumer spending provide the second-biggest source of revenue for government, with VAT (value added tax) by far the biggest of those.
+In 2021-22 VAT is forecast to raise £131.9 billion (this measure of VAT excludes refunds of VAT made to certain public sector organisations).
+That represents 15.3 per cent of all receipts and was equivalent to around £4,700 per household and 5.7 per cent of national income.

 VAT is levied on the purchase of many goods and services.
 It is reflected in the price paid when items are bought and is collected from traders.
 Unlike a simple sales tax, it is actually levied – as the name implies – on the amount of value added at each stage of the production chain.
 For example, a retailer would not be liable for the full amount of VAT if the good they sold had been purchased from a wholesaler.